jbingham/dview/README.md

 with Dataflow as the runner, you can open the Dataflow viewer to track progress.

-**Currently Dataflow is the only runner that works with dview.** Beam python runners for Spark and Flink are in development.

 ![dview in Dataflow](screenshot.png?raw=true "dview in Dataflow")

-dview supports any Apache Beam runner.
-You can also run it locally first for testing, without visualization.
+dview supports any Apache Beam runner that offers graph visualization.
+**However, as of July 2017 Dataflow is the only runner that works with dview.** Beam python runners for Spark and Flink are in development.

+For testing, you can also run dview locally, without visualization.

 If others find dview useful, our hope is to contribute dsub to an open-source foundation for use by the wider batch computing community.